 The brand’s Pro Series offers a range of sizes — with the small size fitting ages three to 10 — and can withstand at least 50 washes by hand.
 It has adjustable ear straps and a nose wire to fit different face shapes, while its “parrot beak” design leaves enough room between the mask and the mouth and nose in order to breathe comfortably for long-term wear.

-Nguyen Coffee Supply imports Vietnamese coffee beans from its partner farms in Vietnam and roasts them fresh weekly in Brooklyn.
+Nguyen Coffee Supply imports Vietnamese coffee beans from its partner farms in Vietnam and roasts them fresh weekly in Brooklyn, according to CEO and founder Sahra Nguyen.
 The Original Vietnamese Coffee Trio features three different coffee blends: Moxy, Truegrit and Loyalty Arabica-Robusta.
 The coffee comes finely ground, and you can brew it using the brand’s Phin Filter.

 CEO Jan Lo said the brand was inspired by his mom’s need for a lightweight, stylish and functional carry-on bag to take with her while traveling.
 While designing the brand’s first bag — The O.G. — Lo said he “quickly found that it wasn’t just my mother in need of a travel bag that didn’t sacrifice style for functionality.”
-Lo & Sons, which was co-founded by Lo, his mother and his brother, sells a variety of bags for men and women, including The Catalina Deluxe, which is featured in our roundup of the best weekender bags.
+Lo & Sons, which was co-founded by Lo, his mother and his brother, Derek, sells a variety of bags for men and women, including The Catalina Deluxe, which is one of our favorite weekender bags.
 The company sells apparel and face masks, too.

 Edward and Judy Kwon founded the family-owned CALPAK in 1989 with the mission of making quality bags at an accessible price.
 Their daughter Jennifer Kwon has run the company since 2013.
-CALPAK’s bags range in size, style and color from the Kaya Laptop Backpack to the Hue Duffel Bag, which was also featured in our roundup of the best weekender bags.
-Beyond bags, luggage and organizers, CALPACK also sells men’s and women’s apparel, as well as wellness items like face masks, hand sanitizer and linen and room spray.
+CALPAK’s bags range in size, style and color from the Kaya Laptop Backpack to the Hue Duffel Bag, which we also featured in our roundup of top-rated weekender bags.
+Beyond bags, luggage and organizers, CALPAK also sells men’s and women’s apparel, as well as wellness items like face masks, hand sanitizer and linen and room spray.